-Robert Kraft, owner of the New England Patriots, was by all accounts a major factor in getting the NFL collective bargaining agreement signed earlier this week.
+Robert Kraft, the owner of the New England Patriots, was by all accounts a major factor in getting the NFL collective bargaining agreement signed back in October 2011.
 To do so, Kraft employed four key negotiation tactics to help the players and owners come to a “win-win” solution.

-The success of the NFL sports negotiations, and Robert Kraft’s vital role in that success, illustrates how negotiation strategies can be applied effectively within any industry or field.
-For more tips from sports negotiations, download our free report: Win-Win or Hardball: Learn Top Strategies from Sports Contract Negotiations.
+The success of the NFL sports negotiations and Robert Kraft’s vital role in that success illustrates exactly how negotiation strategies can be applied effectively within any industry or field.
+For more tips from sports contract negotiations situations, please download our free report: Win-Win or Hardball: Learn Top Strategies from Sports Contract Negotiations.

 What other negotiation tactics do you think can be learned from professional sports negotiations?
 Share your thoughts with our readers in the comments section below.

 Related Negotiation Tactics Article: Negotiating for Continuous Improvement: Monitor and Assess Your Negotiation Skills – How to monitor, assess, and improve your negotiation skills using measures developed by negotiation research and tested at the bargaining table.

 Don’t Let the Outside Voices Ruin the Dialogue Inside: Limiting the Impact of Outsiders on Your Negotiation – Limit the influence of outsiders at the negotiation table with the negotiation strategies presented in this article drawn from Negotiation Briefings.